WCY-dt/blog-en/_posts/2025-08-03-summary-of-open-source-projects.md

   For instance, my own project {% github_link https://github.com/WCY-dt/my-github-2024 %} is the only project that I can find which can generate a year-end summary of your GitHub activity!

 - **Ride the trend**: Stay on top of the latest buzz and use popular topics or technologies to grab attention.
-Your job is to be the trendiest pig in the wind.
+Timing is everything when it comes to viral projects.

   For example, my friend’s {% github_link https://github.com/16131zzzzzzzz/EveryoneNobel %} launched during last year’s Nobel Prize announcement, generating a Nobel Prize post according to the photo users uploaded, right when the hype was peaking.